TangWeb/slidizle/README.md

 // specify if need to load the next content before the transition loadBeforeTransition 			: true,

+// specify if the slider is disabled or not (can be a function that return true or false) disabled 				: false,

 // callback when the slider is inited onInit					: null,